 Located in the North Shore of O’ahu, Mālaekahana Beach and Goat Island deserve their own spot primarily for the seclusion and tranquility they offer.
 Mālaekahana is quiet and serene with unbelievably great waves perfect for bodysurfing and boogie boarding.

 This place is great for every member of the family, big and small.
 Remember to bring water shoes to make it easier to wade out to Goat Island, which is a bird sanctuary.
 Kayaking or paddling over on a surfboard are also great options.
 Be aware of tide changes when doing so and keep an eye out in the water for turtles swimming by.

 3. Punalu’u Beach

-Punalu’u Beachis located on the Big Island’s southeast shore is number 3 on our best beaches in Hawaii hit list.
+Punalu’u Beachis located on the Big Island’s southeast shore is number 3 on our best beaches of Hawaii hit list.
 It is the most popular black sand beach of Hawaii and truly exceptional.
 The jet-black sand is comprised of fragments of ground lava that can get very hot on a summer day.

 What makes this beach magnificent is the large endangered Hawksbill turtles basking in the sun on the black sand.
 And with the row of green coconut trees as the backdrop, what else can one ask for a great photo opportunity.

 Though at this Hawaiian beach, swimming may be a bit tricky especially for children with the occasional strong currents and its rocky nature, it’s not inadvisable.
 There’s a spot called Ninole Cove where snorkeling can be enjoyed.

 Kailua boasts two of the best beaches in the world Lanikai beach and Kailua Beach.
 These are in the windward side of O’ahu where some of the most awe-inspiring coastal views leave a lasting imprint on visitors.